GShoriz/SP25_DS5111_pvq8hv/README.md

 ### Notes:
 - The `init.sh` script includes `sudo apt update`, so running it again after step 2 is redundant but ensures the system is fully updated.
-- If any step fails, ensure you have proper permissions (use `sudo` when necessary).

 # Chrome Headless Browser install

 ## 1. Setting Up '.gitignore'
 - To prevent failed git pushes due to large files over 100mb, that the Chrome browser installer will output. we have to configure a '.gitignore' file. this command will create it.

 	```bash
 	nano .gitignore
 	```

 - Edit the .gitignore File add the following line:
 **google-chrome-stable_current_amd64.deb**